XML-Travelgate/xtg-content-articles-pub/docs/activities/DSF/runtimeconfiguration.md

 ### Method Goals

-This method returns a list of "atributos" that should be included in each request for the selected provider.
+This method returns a list of Attributes that should be included in each request for the selected provider.